-This conversation with Judit Vihar, professor of Japanese literature at Károli Gáspár University and president of the Hungary-Japan Friendship Society, is conducted in Hungarian.
+This conversation with Judit Vihar, professor of Japanese literature at Károli Gáspár University and president of the Hungary-Japan Friendship Society, focuses on what it meant to be a humanist in Hungary during the socialist era and beyond and what public humanities is (or can be).
+The conversation was conducted in Hungarian.
 Please find the English summary below.

 Photos of the objects featured in the conversation:

 (Slightly abridged) English translation (note: in order to keep things as authentic as possible, all Hungarian and Japanese names appear in their original order, ie. family names first, followed by given names)

 HA: Welcome to the latest episode of Humanista: The Podcast.
 Today, I am sitting here with Vihar Judit, professor of Japanese literature at Károli Gáspár University, translator, and president of the Hungary-Japan Friendship Society.
 I am particularly happy to have the opportunity to interview you because you were one of the first individuals who came to my mind when I started conceptualizing this podcast.
 The purpose of this series is to introduce the role, value, and versatility of the humanities, and your work is a great example to illustrate this diversity.
 I am also honored to have been invited to your home for this conversation.
 We are surrounded by Asia-related objects here, which surely carry some important memories for you.
 Could you introduce some of them to us?